smarr/gil-sem-demos/blog/python-gil.md

 In my [gil-sem-demos](https://github.com/smarr/gil-sem-demos/) repository, I have a number of examples that try to demonstrate observable differences in GIL behavior.

-Of course, the very first example, tries to show the performance benefit of running multiple Python threads in parallel.
+Of course, the very first example tries to show the performance benefit of running multiple Python threads in parallel.
 Using the [no-GIL implementation](https://github.com/colesbury/nogil-3.12), one indeed sees the expected parallel speedup.